 During the three months ended March 31, 2022, the Company issued market-based grants, which are payable in cash to partially settle a vendor contract.
 The grants vest contingent upon the achievement of pre-determined market and service conditions.
 Cash payment at settlement will range from zero to approximately \$1.3 million based on the Company's total stockholder return ("TSR") relative to the performance of peer companies through September 2023.
 The market-based grants are classified as a liability on the Company's balance sheet and will be remeasured at each reporting period until settlement.
-The grant date fair value of the market-based grants was \$0.4 million.
-The key estimates used in the Monte-Carlo simulation were a risk-free rate of 1.97%, dividend yield of zero, expected term of 1.50 years and volatility of 58%.
-During the three months ended March 31, 2022, the Company recognized an immaterial amount of stock compensation expense in connection with these awards.
-As of March 31, 2022, there was \$0.4 million of unrecognized compensation expense related to the market-based grants which is expected to be recognized over approximately 0.22 years.
+Fair value of the market-based grants at the grant date and as of June 30, 2022 was \$0.4 million and \$0.3 million, respectively.
+During the three and six months ended June 30, 2022, the Company recognized \$0.3 million and \$0.3 million, respectively, of stock compensation expense in connection with these awards.